 The disease begins in the sacroiliac joints.
-Most patients have mild chronic disease or intermittent flares with periods of remission.
-Progression occurs from the lumbosacral region to involve other regions of spine
+Most patients have a mild chronic disease or intermittent flares with periods of remission.
+Progression occurs from the lumbosacral region to involve other regions of the spine.

 Peripheral involvement is seen in 30-50% of the patients.

 The disease causes inflammation at the site of insertion of ligaments and tendons on to the bone.
 It is termed as peripheral enthesitis.

 This often progresses from erosion and osteitis to ossification, resulting in telltale radiological signs of periosteal new bone formation.

 - Plantar fascia insertion on the calcaneus or the metatarsal heads